andrewkrawczyk/ClassroomStatsVisualizer/README.md

 <p>
 <h4 align="left">Problem Statement</h4>

-K-12 educators need to be able to analyze large set of data gather from their classroom for determining the correct learning path for the class.
+K-12 educators need to be able to analyze a large set of data gathered from their classroom for determining the correct learning path for the class.
 Since the educators are currently looking at data from a table perspective, they are spending more time deciphering the data instead of planning the next learning activity.
-This is also a problem for the students, since educators are less focus on catering to their learning.
+This is also a problem for the students, since educators are less focused on catering to their learning.

 <h4 align="left">Solution Statement</h4>

 The goal of Classroom Stats Visualizer is to analyze and determine a performance metric for each student given the student’s grades.
-This performance metric will allow for teachers to quickly determine which students are in needed of assistance.
+This performance metric will allow for teachers to quickly determine which students are in need of assistance.
 Also, Classroom Stats Visualizer will provide teachers with the ability to dive deeper into each individual student.
-This deep dive will display the student’s performance metric along with generate visual aids based on student grades over the semester.
+This deep dive will display the student’s performance metric along with generating visual aids based on student grades over the semester.
     </p>

 </div>